 Insurance and Identification

-For the safety and security of your child and our office, please provide proof of all current insurance coverage and a form of government-issued photo identification at every appointment.
-Failure to provide insurance card(s) and/or photo identification may result in cancellation of your appointment and dismissal from the practice.
+For the safety and security of your child and our office, please provide proof of all current insurance coverage and photo identification at check in.

 Children aged 12 and under must be accompanied by a parent or guardian at all times.
 Adolescents at age 16 may attend visits without their parents/guardian with signed consent.

 Food and Beverage

 For the health and safety of our patients, we request that you bring no food or drink other than infant formula/breastmilk into the exam rooms.

 Forms and Refills

 We require a minimum of 24 hours to fill out forms for daycare or school attendance, WIC, FMLA, etc. Form requests may incur a fee.
 We also require a minimum of 24 hours to refill medications.
-Photo identification is required to be presented to pick these up.
+Photo identification is required if picking these up in the office.

 Walk-in hours are from 8am to 9am, Monday through Friday.
 This time is reserved for established patients* with acute illnesses (example: cold symptoms, ear pain, sore throat, less than 1 week) or injuries only.
 It is run on a first-come, first-served basis with providers rotating to expedite care.
 Requests for a specific provider are not possible during this time.
 If you have additional concerns and/or wish to request a specific provider, please call to schedule an appointment.

 If your child is sick, please call our office to schedule an appointment.
-You will be directed to leave a message with your child's name, birthdate, your name, and a phone number where one of our nurses can return your call to assess your child's symptoms.
-The front desk staff cannot schedule a sick appointment for your child.
-Please note that at present time, our walk-in hours are from 8am to 9am ONLY.
-Appointments are required to be scheduled via phone for any other time of day.
+Our receptionist will collect your child's name, birthdate, your name, and a phone number where one of our nurses will return your call promptly to assess your child's symptoms.